bc-bytes/cognitive-tests/README.md

 https://libgdx.badlogicgames.com/documentation/gettingstarted/Creating%20Projects.html

-Limited validation was performed in 2014 for the trail making and reaction time tests.
-The IEEE paper can be downloaded here:
+If you use any part of this code in your research, please remember to cite our paper:

 https://www.researchgate.net/publication/295106328_Mobile_Framework_for_Cognitive_Assessment_Trail_Making_Test_and_Reaction_Time_Test

-Please read the DISCLAIMER before using any of this code.
+Also,please read the DISCLAIMER before using any of this code.